How to Dehydrate Salsa – Dehydrating Salsa, A Step-by-Step Guide

 The Nesco 13.5-inch round dehydrator tray has close to 119 square inches or .8 square feet of surface area for drying.

-All you need to dehydrate canned green beans is a good quality food dehydrator.
+All you need to dehydrate these foods is a good quality food dehydrator.
 We use the Nesco food dehydrators.
 You can check out our food dehydrator guide to learn why we think Nesco offers the best bang for the buck.
 We believe this is the best food dehydrator for our long-term food storage needs.

 Two jars of salsa that we will dehydrate for long-term storage.